anhaoxiang/anhaoxiang.github.io/README.md

 5. **A Situation-Aware Scheme for Efficient Device Authentication in Smart Grid-Enabled Home Area Networks** [[pdf]](https://www.mdpi.com/2079-9292/9/6/989#:~:text=The%20proposed%20scheme%20utilizes%20the,the%20assessed%20security%20risk%20level.).
 By Anhao Xiang, and Jun Zheng.
 In Journal of Electronics, 2020.

 **Under Review:**
 - **Investigating the Effectiveness of Privacy Transparency Methods of Mobile Applications**.
-In Journal of ACM Transactions on Privacy and Security (TOPS), 2025.
+Under Review In Journal of ACM Transactions on Privacy and Security (TOPS), 2025.
 - **Investigating the Health Data Sharing Implications**.
-In Journal of ACM Transactions on Computing for Healthcare (HEALTH), 2025.
+Under Review In Journal of ACM Transactions on Computing for Healthcare (HEALTH), 2025.

 ## Teaching